UK's Wise joins the new payment platform in Australia | ExBulletin

 UK’s Wise joins the new payment platform in Australia

-SYDNEY (Reuters) – Digital money transfer group Wise Plc will join an Australian payments network that is expected to settle transfers within the country faster and more cheaply, chief executive Kristo Kaarmann said on Friday.
+SYDNEY, Sept.
+27 (Reuters) – Digital money transfer group Wise Plc (WISEa.L) will join an Australian payment network that is expected to help settle transfers within the country faster and more cheaply, the Wise Plc (WISEa.L) said on Friday Managing Director Kristo Kaarmann.

 The company will become a direct participant and shareholder of the New Australian Payments Platform (NPP), Kaarmann said.